kmels/kmels.net/about.markdown

 <div class="inline-image">![Me, late 2012](/images/me-2013.png "Carlos López-Camey, 2012") </div>

-How do you do?
-I'm a student of Computer Science at [Uni Freiburg](http://www.uni-freiburg.de/).
+Hi!
+I study Computer Science at [Uni Freiburg](http://www.uni-freiburg.de/).
 Earlier I studied in Guatemala, where I come from.
 This website is an archive of thoughts, guides, or work I do.

 I like to have fun with Functional Programming, a way of writing computer programs that can be precisely studied within frameworks of mathematical logic.